-- Parents who are unable to access the work online or are unable to print the work at home can contact the school office to arrange for printed workpacks (including the weekly timetable) to be provided on a weekly basis. - Parents can also contact the school office to arrange for basic stationery ie. pens, pencils, paper to be provided for children who do not have access these at home. - how you will issue or lend laptops or tablets to pupils, and where parents or carers can find more information - how you will issue or lend devices that enable an internet connection (for example, routers or dongles), and where parents or carers can find more information - If children are unable to submit their work remotely, due to lack of internet access, parents are welcome to arrange a time to contact their child's classteacher via telephone to discuss the work they have completed.
+- Parents who are unable to access the work online or are unable to print the work at home can contact the school office to arrange for printed workpacks (including the weekly timetable) to be provided on a weekly basis. - Parents can also contact the school office to arrange for basic stationery ie. pens, pencils, paper to be provided for children who do not have access these at home. - School has a limited number of devices that can be issued to families.
+Parents and carers can contact school via telephone on 0194220140, email enquiries@admin.saintlukes.wigan.sch.uk or send a message via DOJO requesting support. - School can offer support with broadband/connection issues. .
+Parents and carers can contact school via telephone on 0194220140, email enquiries@admin.saintlukes.wigan.sch.uk or send a message via DOJO requesting support. - If children are unable to submit their work remotely, due to lack of internet access, parents are welcome to arrange a time to contact their child's classteacher via telephone to discuss the work they have completed.